While I mostly use SBCL for Common Lisp development, I regularly switch to CCL or even ECL to run tests.

 (setq inferior-lisp-program "")

-to instruct SLIME to use interactive completion (via completing-read
+to instruct SLIME to use interactive completion (via completing-read) to let

 you select the implementations among those configured in